Skip to main content

 • graphics

-54 mentions Positive Neutral Negative
+32 mentions Positive Neutral Negative

-• “The pixel graphics are great, the music is nice, and the design of the buildings and the units are absolutely beautiful.”
+• “The pixel graphics are great, the music is nice, the design of the buildings and the units are absolutely beautiful.”

 • “Yes, the graphics are more retro than others, but judging the game by its cover isn't a cool thing, right?”

-• “Honestly, the only flaw I can think of in the game's marketing is pushing it towards the RTS demographic; this game isn't at all APM heavy and your deckbuilding, building placement, and timings of spawning your units are all more important than how fast you can click or press hotkeys.”
+• “Honestly, the only flaw I can think of in the game's marketing is pushing it towards the RTS demographic; this game isn't at all APM heavy and your deck building, building placement, and timings of spawning your units are all more important than how fast you can click or press hotkeys.”

 • optimization

-The optimization of the game has received mixed reviews; while some players praise its ability to handle a large number of entities without significant performance issues, others report poor optimization and a lack of essential settings, leading to clunky gameplay.
-Overall, there is a consensus that while the game shows potential for optimization, it currently requires further refinement to enhance performance and user experience.
+The optimization of the game has received mixed reviews; while some players praise its ability to handle a large number of entities without significant performance issues, others report that it suffers from poor optimization and lacks essential settings.
+Many users feel that the game could benefit from further optimization to enhance gameplay fluidity, particularly in deck-building mechanics, which can feel clunky without proper adjustments.
+Overall, the game's performance varies significantly across different systems, leading to a call for improvements in optimization and polish.

 • “When was the last time you saw a game that could hold 100,000 entities in game at once before it starts having performance problems?”